-In the mid 1400s, about the same time writing began depicting sets of dolls being bought for girls, purification customs became popular among common people.
-The earliest record of displaying more elaborate and indispensable dolls is from 1625 when the women in the imperial court provided dolls for Emperor Go-Mizunoo’s daughter to play with during the Peach Festival.
-When she succeeded the throne in 1687, Hinamatsuri legally became a holiday and the production of various hina-ningyo (Hina dolls) went into production all around the country.
+In the Edo Era, these rituals became popular among common people with a shift towards displaying dolls for protection of health and happiness.
+The earliest record is from 1625 when the women in the imperial court provided dolls for Emperor Go-Mizunoo’s daughter.
+When she succeeded the throne in 1687,Hinamatsurilegally became a holiday and the production of various "hina-ningyo" (ornamental dolls) were produced around the country.

-Displays of the dolls range from just one tier (tiers being called hinadan) with the bride and groom and up to seven tiers (shichidan) and 15 dolls including attendant dolls, musician dolls, peach, cherry, and plum blossom trees, snacks, and miniature household goods such as shelves and swords that would be gifted on a wedding day.
+Displays of the dolls range from just one tier (tiers being calledhinadan) to up to seven tiers (shichidan).
+These tiers can include attendant dolls, musician dolls, peach, cherry, and plum blossom trees, snacks, and miniature household goods such as shelves and swords that would be gifted on a wedding day.

-During hinamatsuri, girls and their mothers host parties together for friends and family in a very vibrant and colorful celebration.
-Guests enjoy chirashizushi (raw fish, vegetables, scrambled egg all in a big decorative bowl),hina-arare(rice crackers),hishimochi (white, green, and pink colored mochi),sakura mochi(red bean paste pastry wrapped in sakura leaf)), and amazake (sweet non-alcoholic sake) or shirozake (white sake).
+Duringhinamatsuri, girls and their mothers host parties together for friends and family in a vibrant and colorful celebration.
+Guests enjoychirashizushi (raw fish, vegetables, and/or scrambled egg served on rice in a big decorative bowl),hina-arare(rice crackers),hishimochi (white, green, and pink colored mochi),sakura mochi(red bean paste pastry wrapped in a sakura leaf), andamazake(sweet non-alcoholic sake) orshirozake(white sake).
 Celebrations often take place in the home where the dolls can be viewed or outdoors for a picnic.